 No matter how you look at it, a break cost calculation is complex, but basically it takes into account three key factors and applies them to your individual situation:

-You can find details of the break costs and how they’re calculated in the Kiwibank Home Loan Terms and Conditions.
-Effective to 2 June 2015 (PDF 180.9 kB)
+You can find details of the break costs and how they’re calculated in the Kiwibank Change to Home Loan Fees (PDF 187.5 kB)

 This fixed rate break cost calculation is an estimate of the loss we make when you break your fixed rate home loan.
 If we didn’t recover that loss from the customers who break their home loans, we’d have to look at other ways to recover it.